Non-secessionist solution to Catalan crisis possible, says ex-leader

 The head of the ERC and former deputy to Puigdemont, Oriol Junqueras, will campaign for his party from a prison cell after being detained with other cabinet members who remained in Spain and pending trial on sedition and rebellion charges.

-According to an opinion poll released last week, independence supporters would win the election if they ran on a joint ticket, though probably short of a parliamentary majority.

-Reporting by Robert-Jan Bartunek in Brussels and Michael Nienaber in Berlin; Writing by Paul Day; Editing by Sonya Dowsett and John Stonestreet
+According to one opinion poll released last week, independence supporters would win the election if they ran on a joint ticket, though probably short of a parliamentary majority .
+(Reporting by Robert-Jan Bartunek; Writing by Paul Day; Editing by Sonya Dowsett and John Stonestreet)